A delicious and dairy-free Grapefruit Cake that is so tasty and light will leave you wanting a slice every day after

-If you are familiar with the saying “sharing is caring” then this is the time to share.
-I remember the first time I made this Delicious and Dairy-Free Grapefruit Cake, I felt like I had the world at my feet.
+If you are familiar with the saying “sharing is caring,” then this is the time to share.
+I remember the first time I made this Delicious and Dairy-Free Grapefruit Cake, and I felt like I had the world at my feet.

-Let not forget to overindulge on cakes in general.
+Let us not forget to overindulge on cakes in general.
 We all know what happens when we eat too many carbohydrates and sugar.
 We gain weight!!!
-As I am writing this I sure do feel that life it’s not fair – why can’t we just enjoy eating what we like and not worry about the results?
+As I am writing this, I sure do feel that life it’s not fair – why can’t we enjoy eating what we like and not worry about the results?

 Grapefruit is a fruit that many of us always have in our fruit bowl.
 It is not because it is an excellent source of vitamin C, a vitamin that helps to support the immune system.
-It is because it is a fruit that can be eaten in many forms.
-When I made the Grapefruit Cake the same exact way again and shared it with my siblings, it was a hit.
+It is a fruit that can be consumed in many forms, Juiced, mashed as a snack, sliced, or cut into chunks.
+When I made the Grapefruit Cake the same way again and shared it with my siblings, it was a hit.
 Erika and I were even thinking about the many different types of filling that would taste wonderful with the cake.

-When I bake a cake, I usually prefer making it plain because that gives me an idea on how to change the recipe.
+When I bake a cake, I usually prefer making it plain because it gives me an idea of how to change the recipe next time.
 Did I mention that Rex (the family dog) loves the cake!
-I also experimented with cake conservation and it passed the test.
+I also experimented with my freezing cake method, and it passed the test.

-The recipe came Kay Chun who contributed the recipe to the 2016 Annual Food & Wine.
+The recipe came from Kay Chun, who contributed the recipe to the 2016 Annual Food & Wine.
 The original recipe, in my opinion, is a bit complicated because of the numerous preparation steps.
-The recipe has a poppy seeds glaze which I was not interested in making because I am not a fan of poppy seeds.
+The recipe has a poppy seeds glaze, which I was not interested in because I am not a fan of poppy seeds.
 Maybe one day I will try it with it.